The following Queensland legislation provides the basis for:

 - public right of access to information and disclosure of information in the public interest

-- review of administrative decisions re police officers.
+- review of administrative decisions about police officers.

 CCC’s primary functions and powers

-The Crime and Corruption Act 2001 (PDF, 1.5 MB) defines corrupt conduct and sets out the functions of the CCC and its powers.
+The Crime and Corruption Act 2001 defines corrupt conduct and sets out the functions of the CCC and its powers.
 This Act also establishes the Parliamentary Crime and Corruption Committee and the office of the Parliamentary Crime and Corruption Commissioner.

-The Criminal Proceeds Confiscation Act 2002 (PDF, 1 MB) provides for the confiscation of property that is derived directly or indirectly from criminal activity; property used in committing an offence even if it was lawfully acquired; and property of serious drug offenders; and property of individuals who are unable to explain how they lawfully acquired their wealth.
+The Criminal Proceeds Confiscation Act 2002 provides for the confiscation of property that is derived directly or indirectly from criminal activity; property used in committing an offence even if it was lawfully acquired; and property of serious drug offenders; and property of individuals who are unable to explain how they lawfully acquired their wealth.
 The CCC administers the non-conviction-based civil confiscation scheme and the serious drug offender confiscation order scheme under this Act.

-The Witness Protection Act 2000 (PDF, 450 KB) enables witnesses and others who have assisted a law enforcement agency, and who have thereby placed themselves and their families at risk, to be eligible for inclusion in the state’s witness protection program.
+The Witness Protection Act 2000 enables witnesses and others who have assisted a law enforcement agency, and who have thereby placed themselves and their families at risk, to be eligible for inclusion in the state’s witness protection program.
 This is administered by the CCC.

-The Police Powers and Responsibilities Act 2000 (PDF, 3 MB) authorises the CCC to use surveillance devices and assumed identities and to carry out controlled operations in exercising its functions.
+The Police Powers and Responsibilities Act 2000 authorises the CCC to use surveillance devices and assumed identities and to carry out controlled operations in exercising its functions.
 Police officers seconded to the CCC retain all of their powers under this Act.

-The Telecommunications (Interception and Access) Act 1979 (Cwlth) and Telecommunications Interception Act 2009 (Qld) (PDF, 390 KB) authorise the CCC to use telephone interception and provide accountability mechanisms.
+The Telecommunications (Interception and Access) Act 1979 (Cwlth) and Telecommunications Interception Act 2009 (Qld) authorise the CCC to use telephone interception and provide accountability mechanisms.

 Right of access to information; disclosure of information in the public interest

-The Right to Information Act 2009 (PDF, 880 KB) gives the public a right of access to information in the government’s possession or under its control unless, on balance, it is contrary to the public interest to do so.
+The Right to Information Act 2009 gives the public a right of access to information in the government’s possession or under its control unless, on balance, it is contrary to the public interest to do so.